-Sam Blacker is a final year student on BA (Hons) Film and Television at London College of Communication.
+Sam Blacker graduated from BA (Hons) Film and Television at London College of Communication in 2020.

 Why did you choose to study this course and why London College of Communication (LCC)?

 LCC stood out to me over other London based universities for its openness to members of other courses, and through its access to unique facilities such as the Stanley Kubrick Archive.
 As for the course, I picked BA (Hons) Film and Television so that I could surround myself with other like-minded filmmakers.
 For a field so heavily based on collaboration, it can be surprisingly difficult to find people who share your drive to make films anywhere else.

 What have you been up to since graduating?

 I have gone onto work as a teacher for Stagecoach Acting school as the lead for the 'Screen Acting and Directing' department.
 I had taught students ranging from the age of 6-16 on adapting stage performances to screen based formats.